applied-knowledge-systems/the-pattern-ui/README.md

 # Redis Graph Search in 3D

-This project was generated for demo purposes.
-It is built with angular, three js and 3d-force-graph libraries to visualize data stored in Redis Graph.
+This project was generated for demo purposes,current demo is available on http://thepattern.digital/ It is built with angular, three js and 3d-force-graph libraries to visualize data stored in Redis Graph.

 ## Get started
 Make sure you have node 8+ installed in your system.
 Navigate to `https://nodejs.org/en/download/` to download and install nodejs.